cbarkr/blog/content/ctf/picoCTF/2025/2025 Writeup.md

 # Reflection
 So what did I learn from this?

-For one, I suck at binary exploitation. [[PIE TIME]] wasn't bad at all, neither was [[PIE TIME 2]] (though for some reason I didn't solve this during the competition period??? still not sure why that was), but I was unable to solve any other challenge in the category.
-I still have much to learn, so this is a skill I hope to develop for future events.

-For two, I still have much to learn!
+For one, I still have much to learn!
 Despite completing nearly every cybersecurity course offered to undergrads at SFU, practising CTFs, and working in a relevant field, I still find myself struggling with certain categories (such as binary exploitation).
-I like to learn, so this isn't a problem - it just takes time (and finding time is always the hardest part, isn't it?).
-I'd like to be as well-rounded as possible, ideally not constrained to specializing in a specific category, so I intend on focusing on those challenges I struggle with most to fwhat I currently lack.
+For instance, [[PIE TIME]] and [[PIE TIME 2]] were simple enough (though I didn't solve #2 during the competition period for some reason??
+I'm not sure why), however I was unable to solve any other binary exploitation challenges.
+I like to learn, so this isn't a problem - it just takes time (but finding time is always the hardest part, isn't it?).
+I'd like to be as well-rounded as possible, ideally not constrained to specializing in a specific category, so I intend to focus on those challenges I struggle with most.

-Lastly, teamwork makes the dream work.
+For two, teamwork makes the dream work.
 My teammate was able to solve a number of the challenges that made absolutely zero sense to me.
 Having a rubber ducky, second opinion, helping hand, etc. not only makes up for one's shortcomings, but also enhances their strengths.
 In future events, I'd like to join a strong team to learn from them and vice versa.